mahmoudi-tapia/MVcalibration/README.md

-# Multivariate statistical calibration of computer simulation models
+# Multivariate statistical calibration of computer models

 Please read the following procedure before using the MATLAB codes in this repository.

 ### The data

-There are only two spreadsheets used throughout for this project:
+There are two spreadsheets used throughout for this project:

 1. surrogate_model_data.csv
 2. calibration_data.csv